Sleep my readers… you’re getting s-l-e-e-p-y…..

 If you’re having trouble sleeping, you might now have a general idea of what the trouble might be, such as your room not being dark enough.

 Work on the most obvious solutions for you first.
-Then try lowering the temperature if that doesn’t work.
+Then try lowering your thermostat.
 Then try the rest of the tips if you need more.
 You’ll eventually find yourself not realizing you’ve drifted off until you wake the next morning feeling great and refreshed.